 Your doctor will assess your nervous system to check how different parts of your brain and body are working, including your speech, hearing, vision and movement.
 This is called a neurological examination and may include:

 - testing the strength in your limb muscles

 - walking, to show your balance and coordination

-- testing sensations (e.g. your ability to feel pinpricks)
+- testing sensations (e.g. your ability to feel light touch or pinpricks)

 - brain exercises, such as simple arithmetic or memory tests.

 The doctor may also test your eye and pupil movements, and may look into your eyes using an instrument called an ophthalmoscope.
 This allows the doctor to see your optic nerve, which sends visual information from the eyes to the brain.
 Swelling of the optic nerve can be an early sign of raised pressure inside the skull.

 You are likely to have blood tests to check your overall health.
 Blood tests can also be used to check whether the tumour is producing unusual levels of hormones, which could mean the pituitary gland is affected.

 An MRI (magnetic resonance imaging) scan uses a powerful magnet and a computer to make cross-sectional pictures of your body.
 It takes 30-45 minutes.

 The pictures from an MRI scan are generally more detailed than pictures from a CT scan.
 You may be injected with a dye (contrast) that highlights any abnormalities in your brain.